-The 3D Design course at Loreto allows students to be imaginative and expressive with their ideas and designs in both 2dimensional and 3dimensional form.
-Creativity is encouraged through experimentation with materials such as wood, wire, paper and clay and learning a wide range of techniques.
-Students have gone on from 3D to study architecture, product design, interior design and transport design at various universities.
+3D Design at Loreto is a two-year art based course which allows students to be creative and expressive with their ideas and designs in both a 2dimensional and 3dimensional form.
+Projects are devised to help students understand the fundamental process of design through research, design development and final outcomes.
+Students are encouraged through experimentation with materials such as wood, wire, paper and clay and learning a wide range of techniques.

 Students have said about the Three Dimensional Design course: